alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 #### Simple maths in interpolations

 Well Yevgeniy Brikman calls it an "if-else" although I would call it an "exclusive-or" (XOR).
-It turns out that Terraform - allow simple maths to be performed in interpolations.
+It turns out that Terraform allows simple maths to be performed in interpolations.
 The supported operations are:

 The supported operations are: